zcsherm/RayTracer/README.md

 ||D_1 + D_2||
 $$

 If you experiment with other parallelograms, you'll notice that these methods don't always work.
-This should tell you that these equations are actually special cases of a more general form.
 In the first case, it's because our vectors are perpendicular to each other and pretty neatly oriented about the origin.
-The second case depends on our diagonals having equivalent magnitudes, and it doesn't hurt that one is $(x, -y)$ of the other.
-This can only happen when our shape is a rectangle and the angle between edges and diagonals is 90 degrees.
-After much pushing equations around, the addition of diagonals is only viable when the xor of the following is true:

-$$
-2Ax = sqrt(Ax^2) = sqrt(By^2)
-$$
-$$
-2Ay = sqrt(Ay^2) = sqrt(Bx^2)
-$$

-(if you want to be exacting, the actual conditions depend on the quadrants of the vectors.)
+The second case depends on the y component equaling 2.
+So perhaps, the first wone is the one we want to explore more.

 ##### The actual equations....maybe